Corns

 Corns are very common, particularly in older people.

 If the affected area of skin continues being exposed to pressure or rubbing, corns may become thicker and harder.
-The growing lump of hard skin then puts pressure on the tissue too.
+The growing lump of hard skin puts pressure on the tissue too.
 As a result, more and more hard skin grows in the middle of the corn.
 This dense tissue digs into deeper layers of skin like a thorn, which makes the pain worse and causes a chronic .

 Sometimes blood vessels and nerve fibers grow into the edges of the corn.
 This can also make it hurt more.